microsoft/vscode-wiki/Development-Process.md

 ## Roadmap
-The team has a 6-month high level [[Roadmap]] which defines high level themes and features to be addressed in this timeframe.
+The team has a 6-12 months high level [[Roadmap]] which defines high level themes and features to be addressed in this timeframe.

 ## Iterations
 We will work in monthly iterations on the items on the roadmap.
 Iterations are roughly month based, rather than week based.
 We will begin a milestone on a Monday and end on a Friday, meaning that each milestone can have a different duration, depending on how the weeks align.